- A fusion reactor works when hydrogen atoms come together and form helium atoms, neutrons, and a tremendous amount of energy.

 Fusion reactors have an image of being the “perfect” energy source.
-So we can see proponents claiming that once we develop useful commercial fusion reactors, they can produce a boundless amount of energy with just a little radioactive waste.
+So we can see proponents claiming that once we develop practical commercial fusion reactors, they can produce unlimited energy with just a little radioactive waste.

 Nuclear Fusion Process

-In nuclear fusion, energy is generated when two atoms join together to form one.
-A fusion reactor works when hydrogen atoms come together and form helium atoms, neutrons, and a huge amount of energy.
-This is the same reaction that powers hydrogen bombs as well as the sun.
+Nuclear fusion energy is generated when two atoms join together to form one.
+A fusion reactor works when hydrogen atoms come together and form helium atoms, neutrons, and a tremendous amount of energy.
+This is the same reaction that powers hydrogen bombs and the sun.

 The sun we revolve around day in and day out does fusion reactions all the time.
 It burns ordinary hydrogen at intense densities and temperatures.
-However, replicating the same process on Earth is not possible since it doesn’t offer equally intense pressure and temperature.
+However, replicating the same process on Earth is impossible since it doesn’t offer equally intense pressure and temperature.